BA Newsletter: Subscribe Today!

 Diamond was a showcase mainstay last summer, pitching at the Perfect Game National Showcase in Tampa Bay, the Under Armour All-America Game in Chicago, the Area Code Games in Long Beach, Calif., and the Perfect Game All-America Classic in San Diego.
-He sat 89-93 mph throughout the summer and generated buzz as one of the top pitchers in the draft class, but he injured his right shoulder in a snowboarding accident over the winter and pitched in only five games this spring.
+He sat 89-93 mph through the summer and generated buzz as one of the top pitchers in the draft class, but he injured his right shoulder and pitched in only five games this spring.
 Diamond is a good athlete who played quarterback for his high school’s football team.
 He has a clean delivery, shows advanced command for a prep and has a solid pitcher’s frame at 6-foot-3, 190 pounds.
 Diamond’s fastball remained in the low 90s in his few outings this season, but his curveball took a step back, coming in around 65 mph.
 He shows feel to spin in general and has tinkered with a slider in the past.
 Teams like Diamond’s talent, but given his injury and lack of innings this spring, they are wary of his high bonus demands.
 He is committed to Mississippi.